Weed in Kreuzberg

 Germany’s 2024 law opened the door, but implementation is iterative.
 Expect:

 • More pilot studies and careful rollouts in more districts or expanded retail licensing after study conclusions.
 Berlin’s pilot experiments (including Friedrichshain-Kreuzberg) are shaping national rollout decisions.
-(The Berliner)

 Sample 3-day Kreuzberg itinerary for cannabis-curious visitors (legal, safe)